Electric Water Heater Temp Adjustment: An Easy DIY

 Now, all that’s left to do is actually adjust your electric water heater.
 You’ll change both of your thermostats to the same setting to appropriately reach your desired temperature.
 Simply grab a flat head screwdriver and adjust the dials accordingly.
 Keep in mind that it doesn’t take a drastic alteration to get your water hotter- make sure that you’re testing these changes to guarantee that your water is at a safe temperature before you reverse the steps and put all of the materials back to how they were before and replace the front cover panels.
 It will take some time for the water heater to heat up to the new adjustments so be patient.
 Just like that, you’re now a pro when it comes to getting the temperature adjusted on your home’s electric water heater!

-Bonus Round: Add a Few Extra Gallons to Your Electric Water Heater’s Overall Capacity
+Bonus Step: Add a Few Extra Gallons of Hot Water

 There is a little plumber’s trick you can try at home to see if you’re able to gain some extra gallons of hot water out of your heater.
 All you have to do is set the temperature dial of your bottom thermostat slightly higher than that of the top!
 Here’s why this little hack may work for you: